-Urban density development Any in subdivisi separate dwelling
+Urban density development

 Any incorporated urban centre, unincorporated rural subdivision, or group of subdivisions with no fewer than 50 separate buildings, each of which must be an occupied dwelling.

 Vapour pressure

 The pressure exerted by the vapour when the rate of evaporation is equal to the rate of condensation of the vapour.
 All NGL products have vapour pressure greater than atmospheric pressure air and therefore have to be kept under pressure or else they will vaporize.